Thomas Ryan (rugby union): Artist

 An accomplished artist, Ryan studied at the Académie Julian in Paris between 1892 and 1893.
 He worked mainly in watercolours and was known for his landscapes, seascapes and portraits of Māori.
 He exhibited at the Auckland Society of Arts over 36 years, and at the 1889 New Zealand and South Seas Exhibition in Dunedin.
 Three of his works—Champagne Falls, Wairapa Gorge (1891); Interior of a Whare (c.
 1891); and Sunset, Ngauruhoe Volcano (1905)—are in the collection of the Auckland Art Gallery.

 A friend of Charles Goldie, Ryan assisted Goldie with introductions to Māori.
 Illustrated articles by Ryan were published in New Zealand Graphic.

 Mariner

-Ryan obtained his master mariner's certificate in 1900, and soon set up the first launch services for the public on Lakes Rotorua and Taupo.
-Between 1900 and 1909 he part-owned the SS Tongaririo, which ran between Taupo and Tokaanu, and was its captain from 1900 to about 1920.
+Ryan obtained his master mariner's certificate in 1900, and soon set up the first launch services for the public on Lakes Rotorua and Taupō.
+Between 1900 and 1909 he part-owned the SS Tongaririo, which ran between Taupō and Tokaanu, and was its captain from 1900 to about 1920.